 The bothy (a small cottage in a remote location) was constructed off-site and then disassembled for transport by truck and tractor to its site next to the River Spey.
 There the prefabricated panels were reassembled and the corrugated metal and wood cladding were installed.
 Having made a commitment to building sustainably, The Bothy Project used sheep’s wool insulation and reclaimed materials, including the windows, flooring and loft ladder, to finish out the tiny studio.

-The Inshriach Bothy is a simple structure providing the necessities of shelter, warmth, and for the artists, peaceful isolation in which to work.
+The Inshriach Bothy is a simple structure providing the necessities of shelter, warmth, and (for the artists) peaceful isolation in which to work.
+It is simply furnished with hand-made furniture and a mattress in the sleeping loft.
 A woodstove provides heat, lanterns and solar powered lights cut the darkness, and the roof collects rainwater.
-But if you want to bathe, you have to heat the water on the stove, pour it into a container, and hang it above the deck for an outdoor shower.
+But if you want to bathe, you have to heat the water on the stove and pour it into a container hanging above the deck for an outdoor shower.
 The toilet facilities are a short walk away, where a small shed houses a composting toilet with an open view of the natural landscape.
-The bothy is simply furnished with hand-made furniture and a mattress in the cozy sleeping loft.

 The completed bothy is used for week-long artist residencies from October to March.
 From April to September it is available for rent by the general public through Canopy and Stars.